jhbertra/jamalambda-site/posts/2021-06-18-zurihac-day-1.md

   execStateT (replicateM_ numActions $ nextState =<< (lift . genAction) =<< get) initialState
 ```

-Unrelated - I need to figure out how to get syntax highlighting for my Markdown.
-And also that Haskell code is totally
+~~Unrelated - I need to figure out how to get syntax highlighting for my Markdown.~~ And also that Haskell code is totally
 untested, no idea if it works or even compiles...

+EDIT: I figured out syntax highlighting!

 What are the kinds of things you might want to test in a system like this?
 Well, you will undoubtedly have invariants
 you want to always hold.
 If you are managing a cryptocurrency for instance, you want to make sure that money goes to the